Best Amazon Prime Day PS5 deals: consoles, TVs, games and accessories

-Amazon Prime Day deals are now dropping thick and fast, with the retailer already discounting literally thousands of products.
-From 4K HDR TVs to Beats by Dre headphones, to coffee machines and smart home hubs, and onto phones, laptops and tablets, there are already some amazing discounts to be bagged.
+We're now absolutely knee deep in awesome Amazon Prime Day deals, with the retailer discounting literally thousands of products.
+From 4K HDR TVs and tablets to Beats by Dre headphones, to coffee machines, trainers and smart home hubs, and onto phones, laptops and wearables, there are already some amazing discounts to be bagged.

-What's even more exciting, though, is that a new whisper in the PS5 pre-orders rumor mill suggests that Amazon is about to drop its much-anticipated second allotment of PlayStation 5 consoles during Amazon Prime Day 2020.
-Prime Day, for the uninitiated, starts on October 13th at 00:00AM.
+What's even more exciting, though, is that a new whisper in the PS5 pre-orders rumor mill suggests that Amazon could be about to drop its much-anticipated second allotment of PlayStation 5 consoles during Amazon Prime Day 2020.

+Hit the links below to see the current videogame deals on Amazon UK and US.

+- View all Amazon UK videogame deals now – consoles, peripherals and games

 The rumor suggests that Amazon plans to unleash its allotment during its yearly big sale, with a third wave of PS5 consoles heavily rumored to be hitting many retailers imminently.